Thijssen-Lab/NIAMH-MPCD/sampleInputs/swimmerPairInLC/README.md

-Simulates 2 swimmers in a 2D nematic liquid crystal in periodic boundary conditions.
+Simulates twp swimmers in a 2D nematic liquid crystal in periodic boundary conditions.